Making/Using LUT files, complex case

 *GAS section

-In this example CH4 is added, but without a corresponding LUT, hence the need to include the HITRAN database in the *HIT section
+In this example CH4 is added, but without a corresponding LUT, hence still the need to include the HITRAN database in the *HIT section

 *LUT section